Asian Stocks Rise On US Gains Ahead Of Key China Policy Meeting - UrduPoint

 "We don't expect the chair to stray very far from the Fed's recent messaging -- officials are in a 'wait-and-see' mode as there's still a lot of ambiguity in the data," John Briggs, global head of desk strategy at NatWest Markets, said in a note.

-Hong Kong was trading lower on Monday and Shanghai closed higher ahead of the start of China's annual legislative conclave, with officials expressing concern over the nation's struggling economy and youth unemployment as they ready to present policies for the coming year.
+Hong Kong finished flat on Monday and Shanghai closed higher ahead of the start of China's annual legislative conclave, with officials expressing concern over the nation's struggling economy and youth unemployment as they ready to present policies for the coming year.

 Later Monday, another official said China's leaders had "ample confidence" that the economy would rebound.

-The so-called "rubber stamp" parliamentary meeting is expected to see leaders set an annual growth goal of about five percent for 2024, said Innes, following a reported national GDP expansion of 5.2 percent last year, the lowest rate in decades, excluding the pandemic years.
+The rubber-stamp parliamentary meeting is expected to see leaders set an annual growth goal of about five percent for 2024, said Innes, following a reported GDP expansion of 5.2 percent last year -- the lowest in decades, excluding the pandemic years.

-"The announcements and policies unveiled during the parliamentary session will provide crucial insights into China's economic priorities, strategies, and potential market developments, shaping investor sentiment and asset allocation decisions domestically and globally," he added.
+"The announcements and policies unveiled during the parliamentary session will provide crucial insights into China's economic priorities, strategies, and potential market developments," he added.

-While analysts have called for stronger interventions from Beijing to boost the economy, Innes said a "Big bang" stimulus could "exacerbate existing imbalances and pose risks to long-term financial stability".
+While analysts have called for stronger interventions from Beijing to boost the economy, Innes said more measured moves are likely as a "big bang" stimulus could pose long-term risks to stability.

-"Therefore, Chinese leaders will likely pursue more measured and strategic interventions to support growth while maintaining their commitment to quality-driven development."

 Seoul, Mumbai, Manila and Kuala Lumpur were up, while Sydney, Wellington, Jakarta and Singapore were down.